 Can I use old fashioned oats instead of quick oats?

-Yes, if you are using old fashioned oats, cool mixture in saucepan 5 minutes before dropping them onto parchment paper.
+Yes, if you are using old-fashioned oats, cool the mixture in a saucepan for 5 minutes before dropping them onto parchment paper.

 How to make No Bake Peanut Butter Oatmeal Cookies

 You can even skip the chocolate and turn these cookies into Peanut Butter Oatmeal Cookies, one of my very favorite ways to enjoy them.
 The recipe is the exact same, all you need to do is skip the cocoa.

 If you enjoyed this No Bake Oatmeal Cookies recipe then be sure to pop over and check out some of these other delicious cookie and dessert recipes too.